WPCD-Workflows/documentation/source/introduction.rst

    the flow of data among discrete analysis and modeling components.

 machine description
-   The machine description (MD) of a device basically builds on the set of engineering and diagnostic settings characterising a tokamak device.
+   The machine description (MD) of a device builds on the set of engineering and diagnostic settings characterising a tokamak device.
 This includes, for instance, the vessel/limiter description, the PF coils and circuiting and lines of sight of diagnostics.
 In